jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

 ![MINIX on a Pentium](minix-on-a-pentium.jpg)

 Anyway, I have since restored the MINIX 1.2M boot disk to its (presumably) original unpatched state.
-This also makes the MINIX boot sector a bit more unusual, insofar as it does *not* start with the usual "JMP" instruction that the first sector of all PC DOS and MS-DOS diskettes generally start with.
+It is now largely (although not completely) identical to the MINIX 1.1 360K boot disk.

 ![MINIX 1.1 (1.2M Disk 1: Boot)]({{ site.software.diskettes.server }}/pcx86/sys/unix/minix/1.1/MINIX11-1200K-DISK1-BOOT.jpg)